fabasoad/sarif-to-slack-action/README.md

     # (Optional) Color of the message when at least one finding has "Unknown" level.
     # Defaults to "#800080".
     color-level-unknown: "#800080"
-    # (Optional) Color of the message when there are no findings in the provided
-    # SARIF file(s).
-Defaults to "#d3d3d3".
-    color-level-empty: "#d3d3d3"
     # (Required) Path to the directory with SARIF files or to the SARIF file itself.
     # Separate Slack messages will be sent for each SARIF file found in the directory.
     sarif-path: "scanning-results.sarif"